pyroscope/rtorrent-ps/docs/manual.rst

 else you won't ever see it.

 The following is an overview of the default columns, and what the values and icons in them mean.

 A **⍰** after the column title indicates a ‘sacrificial’ column, which disappear when the display gets too narrow to display all the columns.
 When even that does not provide enough space, columns are omitted beginning on the right side (*Name* is always included).
+Sacrificial columns can also be toggled using the ``/`` key – note they're toggled as a whole group, so other dynamic states like the ``≣`` column toggle are ignored.

 ❢
     Message or alert indicator (♺ = Tracker cycle complete,